michaeluno/admin-page-framework/readme.txt

 = 3.7.1 =
 - Added the internal ability for the `select` and `radio` field types to accept nested `attributes` arguments for each `label` element.
+- Tweaked the style of form sections and fields.
 - Tweaked the style of help tooltips.

 = 3.7.0 - 2015/12/04 =